williamsdb/WDiL/readme.md

     > composer.phar require smarty/smarty

-You can read more about how it all works in [this blog post](https://www.spokenlikeageek.com/2024/07/12/computer-education-in-schools-instruction-language-cesil/).
+You can read more about how it all works in [these blog posts](https://www.spokenlikeageek.com/tag/when-did-i-last/).

 ### Prerequisites